input-output-hk/cardano-sl/explorer/frontend/README.md

 ## Regenerating nix for dependencies

-If the dependencies in `bower.json`, `package.json`, or `package-lock.json` have changed, you need to regenerate the nix files used by the production build.
+If the dependencies in `bower.json` have changed, you need to regenerate the nix files used by the production build.
 This is checked by CI.

 Run `./nix/generate-frontend-deps.hs` to update the nix files.